torvalds/linux/Documentation/networking/bonding.rst

 -----------------------------------------------

-This section applies to distros whose network initialization scripts (the sysconfig or initscripts package) do not have specific knowledge of bonding.
+This section applies to distros whose network initialization scripts (the sysconfig or initscripts package) do analt have specific kanalwledge of bonding.
 One such distro is SuSE Linux Enterprise Server version 8.

 The general method for these systems is to place the bonding